 Whooping cough increase related to current vaccine

 - “The move to an artificially created vaccine for whooping cough is behind an increase in cases of the deadly disease in the US, a new study suggests.”

-The following paper (2010) compares vaccinated and unvaccinated children, all with whooping cough, for their antibody response to various pertussis components.
+The following 2010 paper from the same group compares vaccinated and unvaccinated children, all with whooping cough, for their antibody response to various pertussis components.
 An earlier study by the group (2004) examined response to ACT, a dangerous toxin produced in the lungs by pertussis bacteria, which scientists have not at this stage found a way of incorporating into the aP vaccine.

 Antibody Response Patterns to Bordetella pertussis Antigens in Vaccinated (Primed) and Unvaccinated (Unprimed) Young Children with Pertussis